I just saw the movie ‘The Theory of Everything’. Stephen Hawking’s life captures both the fragility of the human body and the force of the human mind.

 Dig Deeper into The Explanation

 Since you read all the way to here… you liked it.
-Please use the Social Network links just below to share this excerpt of Inventory of the Universe, Stephen Hawking – from Human Reason to the Mind of God
+Please use the Social Network links just below to share this information from The Explanation, Stephen Hawking – from Human Reason to the Mind of God